-- You’ll save money over hiring a pro.
+- Save money over hiring a pro.

 Q. How does a lawn sweeper work?

-Lawn sweepers use a transmission, driven by one of the wheels, to turn cylindrical brushes.
+Lawn sweepers use a transmission driven by one of the wheels to turn cylindrical brushes.
 These brushes grab debris and propel them down a chute and into a hopper.

 Q. How do you empty a lawn sweeper?

 Most lawn sweepers have dump functions.
-The hoppers empty by either lifting a handle or by pulling an attached rope.
+The hoppers empty by either lifting a handle or pulling an attached rope.
 The hopper will open up and release its contents onto the ground.